Airport: Facilities

 The area where the aircraft parks to load passengers and baggage is known as an apron or ramp (or incorrectly, "the tarmac").

 Terminal 2 at Mumbai's Chhatrapati Shivaji Maharaj International Airport.

 Passengers typically board the aircraft via a movable tunnel leading from the airport directly to the aircraft's entry door.

 Airport security

 Airport security normally requires baggage checks, metal screenings of individual persons, and rules against any object that could be used as a weapon.
+It uses technology such as x-rays and metal detectors.
 Since the September 11 attacks and the Real ID Act of 2005, airport security has dramatically increased and gotten tighter and stricter than ever before.

-Baggage is scanned using X-ray machines as passengers walk through metal detectorsAirport security normally requires baggage checks, metal screenings of individual persons, and rules against any object that could be used as a weapon.
-Since the September 11 attacks and the Real ID Act of 2005, airport security has dramatically increased and gotten tighter and stricter than ever before.
+Baggage is scanned using X-ray machines as passengers walk through metal detectors.
+Airport security normally requires baggage checks, metal screenings of individual persons, and rules against any object that could be used as a weapon.
+Since the September 11 attacks and the Real ID Act of 2005, airport security has dramatically increased.